cfw-guide/cemu.cfw.guide/docs/optimizing-cemu.md

 *Asynchronous shader compilation in an older, slower Cemu version.
 More recent builds can do this in under 1/10th of a second, depending on the CPU.*

+### Importing shader caches

+Asynchronous shader compilation goes a long way to speed up running games for the first time, however we can also simply download the shaders needed to run each game from the internet.
+If another user has previously compiled the shaders, they can upload them for other users to import into Cemu.

+If you're using OpenGL, you will only need to download the shader cache.
+If you're using Vulkan, you will need to download both the shader cache and pipeline cache.
+Shader caches work on each game regardless of its region, while pipeline caches are locked to the region of the game that they were generated on.

 ### VSync Matching

 Vulkan also allows us to use a new experimental VSync technique which allows Cemu to use the game's built-in frame-pacing instead.
 This avoids tearing and reduces input latency compared to previous methods.